Deepakdanger/To-do-list/README.md

 # TO DO List project
-  A todo list app built using Web APIs and webpack to bundle modules.Here one can create project ,task and set the timing of it along with the description and notes.
+  A to-do list app built using Web APIs and webpack to bundle modules.
+Here one can create a project, task and set the timing of it along with the description and notes.

 ## Built With
 - Javascript